Azure/cloud-scale-data-for-devs-guide/docs/crud-operations-with-cosmos-db.md

 ## Partial document updates

-If you're making a small change to an object, you don't necessarily have to do a full document update.
-Azure Cosmos DB supports a partial document update using a PATCH update.
-We've implemented an endpoint in our Products API to update a product's price as a partial update.
+To make a small change to an object, you don't necessarily have to do a full document update.
+Cosmos DB supports partial document updates, by using PATCH updates.
+We implemented an endpoint in our Products API to update product prices as partial updates.

-Some things to note for us to make this happen:
+There are things to note about partial document updates:

-- We need to suppress the issue of trying to bind a query to the method, so we've assigned a Query annotation over the method in the repository.
+- We need to suppress attempts to bind queries to the method.
+So we assign a Query annotation over the method in the repository.

-- The partial document updates are in the Azure Cosmos DB Java SDK v4, not the Spring Data for the Azure Cosmos DB Core (SQL) API artifact.
+- Partial document updates are in Cosmos DB Java SDK v4, not Spring Data for the Cosmos DB Core (SQL) API artifact.

 ## Learn more